Prag8855/aab/content/guides/mail-a-letter.md

 Just prepare your envelope or package, and go to the post office.
 You don't need to buy stamps.
 They will take care of it.
 Bring cash; some post offices don't accept credit cards.

-You can also [get a digital stamp](https://www.deutschepost.de/de/m/mobile-briefmarke.html) with the Post & DHL app.
-You get a code that you put on your envelope.
-Drop the envelope in a mailbox or at a post office.
+You can **[get a digital stamp](https://www.deutschepost.de/de/m/mobile-briefmarke.html)** with the Post & DHL app.
+You get a code that you write on the envelope.
+Leave it the letter in a post box or at a post office.
+This does not work for international mail.

 **[How to address a letter ➞](/guides/addressing-a-letter-in-germany)**